hitman711/tasklist_angular/README.md

 	grunt

-	**NONTE** if sass.js error display on grunt run then perform following action which update nodejs dependancies for sass
+	**NOTE** if sass.js error display on grunt run then perform following action which update nodejs dependancies for sass

 	sudo npm rebuild node-sass